its-edmund/markdown-notes/Streamr_CTA.md

 - [Design](#design)
 - [Bug Reports](#bug-reports)
 ### Code
 Streamr is an open-source project and all of our code is available on [GitHub](https://github.com/streamr-dev).
+We use GitHub for all of our contributions so feel free to submit a pull request and we'll take a look.
 ### Design
 - Design
 - ??
 ### Bug Reports
 If you ever encounter a bug, please report it with an issue on GitHub and we'll take a look as soon as possible.

+### Showcasing
+We love to see our technologies being used on projects.
+If you have a cool project that you've made with Streamr tech and you'd think we could feature it, contact us and we may do just that!

+## Supporting Streamr
+Besides contributing to the Streamr project, you can help to support us through donations at [this link] and you will eventually be featured.

 ## Contact Us
 Contact: contact@streamr.com